Iretha/design-patterns/src/com/smdev/creational/builder/builder.md

 - Double the number of lines of code for each attribute and for setting the values
 - Harder to extend - when you have to add new field, it requires more code to do it

+## How to recognize it?
+When you need to call a creational method, that returns the instance itself and you can chain the calls.

-## How can be improved
+## How can be improved?
 - Make the constructors private - This will ensure that the objects will be build as you expect and no one will use the constructors directly.
 - Do not add setters to the "Car" class, so that no one can set the values directly

 ## Examples from Java API
-Recognizeable by creational methods returning the instance itself
 ```
 java.lang.StringBuilder#append() (unsynchronized)
 java.lang.StringBuffer#append() (synchronized)